-Prostate Cancer Networks in Maine are a resource for prostate cancer survivors and their loved ones.
+Prostate Cancer Support Groups in Maine are a resource for prostate cancer survivors and their loved ones.

-- Prostate cancer networks are places to listen, ask questions, and share thoughts confidentially.
+- Prostate Cancer Support Group are places to listen, ask questions, and share thoughts confidentially.

 - Gaining and sharing knowledge helps everyone cope and achieve better outcomes.
 All meetings are free to all participants.